CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 ## Classes

-* :art: Classes should be **cohesive**; a class should represent one abstraction.
+* :art: Classes should be **cohesive**.
+A class should represent one abstraction.
-* :art: Classes should be **loosely coupled**; two classes should not be entangled and rely on each other's implementation details; they should communicate through well defined interfaces.
+* :art: Classes should be **loosely coupled**.
+Two classes should not be entangled and rely on each other's implementation details; they should communicate through well-defined interfaces.

 ### Constructor Functions